syk-yaman/plantemoji/README.md

 ## Lessons learned
  - Understanding the data from a simple sensor in the real world is not easy due to the effect of environment parameters and setup conditions.
- - Print a 3D case and try to be gentle with screens!
+ - Remember: Always print a 3D case and try to be gentle with screens!
- - Visualising the data can make us understand the surrounding environment better.
+ - Visualising the data can make us understand the surrounding environment in a better way.
  - If a serial connection is needed between two devices with different power sources, their GND should be connected together.
-Of course, they also must have the same baud rate.
+And of course, they also must have the same baud rate.